Apex (diacritic)

 The shape and length of the apex can vary, sometimes within a single inscription.
 While virtually all apices consist of a line sloping up to the right, the line can be more or less curved, and varies in length from less than half the height of a letter to more than the height of a letter.
 Sometimes, it is adorned at the top with a distinct hook, protruding to the left.
 Rather than being centered over the vowel it modifies, the apex is often considerably displaced to the right.

-Essentially the same diacritic, conventionally called in English the acute accent, is used today for the same purpose of denoting long vowels in a number of languages with Latin orthography, such as Irish (called in it the síneadh fada /ga/ or simply fada "long"), Hungarian (hosszú ékezet /hu/, from the words for "long" and "wedge"), Czech (called in it čárka /cs/, "small line") and Slovak (dĺžeň /sk/, from the word for "long"), as well as for the historically long vowels of Icelandic.
+Essentially the same diacritic, conventionally called in English the acute accent, is used today for the same purpose of denoting long vowels in a number of languages with Latin orthography, such as Irish (called in it the síneadh fada /ga/ or simply fada "long"), Hungarian (hosszú ékezet /hu/, from the words for "long" and "wedge"), Czech (called in it čárka /cs/, "small line") and Slovak (dĺžeň /sk/, from the word for "long"), as well as for the historically long vowels of Icelandic and Faroese.